 Group tours and pricing are offered for parties of 10 or more.
-Buffet or boxed lunch options are available.
+Boxed lunch options are available.
 Learn more by calling 215-249-0100 x110.

 School Group Tours

 Tours for school groups are offered on weekdays from 9 am to 3 pm.
 Reservations are required at least four weeks in advance.
 The tours meet PA and Common Core academic standards in Language Arts, History, Geography, Art, and Science.
 To learn more call 215-249-0100.

 Closed on Holidays

 The Pearl S. Buck House and Gift Shop are closed on these days in 2023: New Year’s Day, January 16, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve (as well as New Year's Day 2024).